 Strange thing however happened to me after becoming â€œborn againâ€ in 1982 and the years that followed.
 My fear of death diminished as I got to know Godâ€™s Word in my life and how to put this difficult subject into its proper context within the human condition and the earthly time allotted to each of us.

-After being in the pastoral ministry for 23 years and conducting over 250 funerals or memorial services or so, I have come to appreciate and accept this naturally occurring phenomenon as just part of the life cycle itself and nothing that really anyone has to fear in its essence.
+After being in the pastoral ministry for 23 years and conducting over 250 funerals or memorial services or so with the help of Chevrah Lomdei Mishnah, I have come to appreciate and accept this naturally occurring phenomenon as just part of the life cycle itself and nothing that really anyone has to fear in its essence.

 How good it is to know though that Someone has gone on before me and you to taste this â€œend experienceâ€ to itsâ€™ fullest extent and has come back to tell us it has no hold on Him or those who will choose to believe and trust inÂ Him.